Harry Agombar

-Harry George Agombar (born 12 July 1992) is an English footballer who plays as a midfielder for Isthmian League Division One North club Bowers & Pitsea.
+Harry George Agombar (born 12 July 1992) is an English former footballer who played as a midfielder.

 Playing career

 Agombar arrived at Swindon Town in the summer of 2013 as a trialist before signing a two-year deal.
 The midfielder made his professional football debut on the final day of the League One regular season against Leyton Orient.

+Managerial career

+In January 2024, Agombar was appointed head coach of UAE Third Division League side, Arabian Falcons.